Tmpavezzi/PI-Gerenciamneto-de-escola/readme.md

 SELECT * FROM PI;

-DELETE FROM PI where idcadastro = 1;
+DELETE FROM PI where Nome = "Enoque" ;

 Espero que goste!!